 |Portrait Upside Down

-(Only visible when Default Orientation is set to Auto Rotation)
+This section is only visible when Default Orientation is set to Auto Rotation.

 |Allow portrait orientation.